Frequently Asked Questions

 Yes, we call this a transcript notation.
 We can put a notation on your official university transcript showing a 0 credit "co-op" class for a particular semester.
 There are no fees for doing this; however, we require that you complete initial transcript notation paperwork and internship evaluations at the end of the semester.
 Transcript notations cannot be awarded retroactively.
 For more information, please contact your Internship Coordinator.
 For more information, refer to the Academic Credit or Transcript Notation page.

 Front Desk - General Questions

-Career Counselors are interested in educating and empowering you to explore and research your career options, and to prepare for the options that best fit your interests, aptitudes, values,personalities and qualifications.
+Career Consultants are interested in educating and empowering you to explore and research your career options, and to prepare for the options that best fit your interests, aptitudes, values,personalities and qualifications.
 Career assessments and career guidance resources are sometimes used to help you know yourself better and to identify potential career paths.
-These assessments are administered in the Career Center by professional career counselors.
+These assessments are administered in the Career Center by professional career consultants.